Church Hospitality: A Short Guide

 And yet, opening the meeting in prayer—even a brief request for prayer requests—can ground the room, remind people of the brotherhood and sisterhood between them in Christ, and place front-of-mind the reasons the church exists.

-This can help people to have a little more patience and perseverance with the “boring” business meeting issues, and perhaps even take a larger ownership role in resolving some of the more menial issues.
+This can help attendees to have a little more patience and perseverance with the “boring” issues, and perhaps even take a larger ownership role in resolving some of the more menial issues.

 More than that—prayer works.
 It’s not just a business hack.
 It’s not just an organizational psychology trick.
 God is real.
 And his Spirit leads the hearts of kings, managers, and employees: “The king's heart is a stream of water in the hand of the Lord; he turns it wherever he will” (Proverbs 21:1).

-Church business meetings inevitably have conflict.
-People have differing about the direction a church should go.
+Church meetings inevitably have conflict.
+People have differing opinions about the direction a church should go.
 The spiritual investment of elders, staff, and volunteers can sometimes turn passion into combustibility.

-It is the meeting’s team leader who is responsible to de-escalate conflict.
+It is the team leader who is responsible to de-escalate conflict.

-The best church business meeting resolution to conflict is to table an issue for a future meeting—and then, to hold a longer form meeting with the two parties who have a conflict of vision.
+The best church business meeting resolution to conflict is to table an issue for a future time —and then, to hold a longer form meeting with the two parties who have a conflict of vision.

-However, this is not always possible—some issues need to be resolved in the meeting, and there is no way out of the meeting without resolving the issue.
+However, this is not always possible—some issues need to be resolved right away , and there is no way out of the meeting without resolving the issue.

 This can sometimes result in the team leader appearing to be “the bad guy.”